telosnetwork/telos-docs/docs/nodes/nodeos.md

 # Nodeos

-Telos makes use of EOSIO platform specific components and libraries (`nodeos`, `cleos`, `keosd`, `EOSIO.CDT`, and `EOSJS`) to operate blockchain nodes, collect blockchain data, interact with nodes, and to build smart contracts.

-All Telos nodes must implement the client service daemon protocol called **nodeos**.
-It is a child of EOSIO and is responsible for processing smart contracts, validating transactions, producing blocks, and confirming blocks on the Telos blockchain.

-`nodeos` is distributed as part of the EOSIO software suite.
+`Nodeos` is distributed as part of the EOSIO software suite.
 Each node can be configured (with specific functional plugins) to function as a:
 1. Block Producing node; or as
 2. Non-producing node.